MyroStadler/docker/README.md

 (bearing in mind that symlinks are not allowed in docker build contexts) then consider building the asset into a parent FROM image.

+One can of course always specify a build context and use `-f` to point to a dockerfile, when there is a more complex directory structure than the default flat-with-dockerfile.

 Build an image from the dockerfile in directory `myproject` and push image:

         docker build --no-cache -t mydockerhubidentity/myproject:latest ./myproject